Nadine2016/knative/project.md

 1. Install the [Coligo CLI](/docs/knative?topic=knative-kn-install-cli).
 Target the resource group that you want to use for the project.

-2. Create an project with the [`project create`](/docs/knative?topic=knative-kn-cli#cli-project-create) command.
+2. Create a project with the [`project create`](/docs/knative?topic=knative-kn-cli#cli-project-create) command.
 Optional: Include a description for your project by using the `-d` or `--description` flag.
 If your description is longer than one word, it must be in quotations.

   ```
   ibmcloud coligo project --name PROJECT_NAME [--description PROJ_DESC]